Search

 Take a look at this exhortation from nearly four centuries ago.
 Have you heard of the concept of “backsliding”?
 I remember hearing it discussed some decades ago.
 I don’t seem to hear a lot about it today.

 The idea, is that if we are not growing in our Christian journey, if we are not marching forward, then we are sliding back.
 We can’t just stay still.
-Maybe like learning a language?
-Weak analogy, but the concept is there: you use it, or lose it.
-You practice it, develop it, or you no longer have it.
-However, the stakes in the spiritual life are much higher.

 The spiritual warfare the believer has to grapple with, the temptations that abound in this world, the numerous pits into which we can fall: we Christians must remain vigilant!